 - I would like to enquire about the toilet facilities in the hotel.

 Both the nouns inquiry and enquiry can mean inquest, question or investigation.
 You can choose to use them interchangeably.
-In the US, “enquiry” is considered as a spelling mistake of “inquiry”.
+In the US, “enquiry” is considered a spelling mistake of “inquiry”.
 The fact that these two words have a different meaning makes you keen when referring to something on someone.
 However, there is still notable leniency on this distinction.
 These words have been used interchangeably for a very long time now.
-The words like may other are bound to continue changing meaning and usage as time goes by.
+The word like many others is bound to continue changing meaning and usage as time goes by.